sftcd/openssl/esnistuff/README.md

 Most recent first...

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20220920: this branch is rebased on master from a few days ago, it builds and the client works, but leaks and crashes due to memory changes in master (mainly down to the change from ``SSL *`` to ``SSL_CONNECTION *`` in many APIs); I'll likely use this to figure out fixes for those but it's probably a short-term thing and I'll move to yet another branch to re-do a bunch of this more properly in a bit

+- 20220530: re-merged with upstream; it looks like the way to squash my merge commits when the time comes (i.e. when it's time to submit a PR for ECH) will be something like the recipe below, but I'm not sure if there's a way to preserve the commit comments:

+            $ git checkout my-branch
+            $ git branch -m my-branch-old
+            $ git checkout master
+            $ git checkout -b my-branch
+            $ git merge --squash my-branch-old
+            $ git commit

+- 20220310: got interop with FF nightly back! (was my fault - I wasn't allowing for enough referencing of outer extensions in the inner CH;-).
+Also a few tweaks to test scripts used to track that down.

+- 20220225: noted HPKE is now RFC9180 and re-merged with upstream

+- 20220216: starting to test with FF again, see [ff13a.md](ff13a.md)

+- 20211108: remerged with upstream

 - 20211106: Added real use of ECH to ``sslapitest.c:execute_test_session()``
   which is called a bunch of times in various ways.
 That turned up a couple